rapodaca/dialect/src/manuscript.md

 Not all tetracoordinate atoms will be *stereocenters*.
 A stereocenter is an atom whose "ligand permutation produces stereoisomers," as defined by Mislow and Siegel.[@mislow1984] In the context of Dialect, a stereocenter must be tetracoordinate.
 Readers should avoid the assignment of stereodescriptors to atoms that are not stereocenters.

 Special handling is required for *undefined stereocenters*.
 A stereocenter is undefined if it lacks a stereodescriptor.
 Omitting a stereodescriptor conveys to readers that no information about the stereocenter's configuration is known.
-The configuration could correspond to `TH1` or `TH2`.
-Alternatively, a mixture of configurations may be present.
+This could imply that either a single configuration or a configurational mixture are present.
 This interpretation is consistent with the one used by molfile format.[@ctfileFormats]

 # Syntax